X-Blades: Development

-X-Blades was originally published under the name Oniblade as a PC exclusive on 28 November 2007 in Russia by 1C Publishing.
-On 29 February 2008, SouthPeak Games announced that X-Blades would also be released on seventh-gen consoles late '08.
+X-Blades was originally published under the name Oniblade as a PC exclusive on 23 November 2007 in Russia by 1C Publishing.
+Oniblade was developed by Gaijin Entertainment as the first action/anime-style game in Russia and uses the Dagor Engine.
+In February 2008, SouthPeak Games announced that X-Blades would also be released on seventh-gen consoles in late 2008.

-Oniblade was developed by Gaijin Entertainment as the first action / anime-style game in Russia and uses the Dagor Engine.

-James Seaman, Managing Director at Topware Interactive, was quoted as saying "Our goal was to create stylistic characters and artwork and to mix that bombastic visual style with lightning fast action.
+James Seaman, managing director at Topware Interactive, was quoted as saying "Our goal was to create stylistic characters and artwork and to mix that bombastic visual style with lightning fast action.
 The result is a killer title that gamers and animation fans won't be able to put down."

 Reception

 Electronic Gaming Monthly called its "lead character, Ayumi...a typical sassy, scantily clad, smart-talking bad girl, who proves once and for all that a bikini-thong combination is suitable armor for taking on hordes of...just about anything."
 GameDaily featured Ayumi as one of their "Almost Famous Hotties" pleased with her artistic depiction yet dissatisfied with both the game and her personality.

 X-Blades received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
 IGN reviewer Nate Ahearn was displeased with the repetitive hack-and-slash gameplay, mediocre special effects, annoying controls, and weak AI.
 G4's X-Play said of the PC version, "We can only recommend this to people who are interested in quitting videogames completely."
 It also received one of X-Play's "Golden Mullet Awards" as one of the worst games of the year, that same year, in the category of game that "sounds like X-play when you say it fast".
 They noted that the main character's only power is that she does not wear pants, it was somewhat of a Tomb Raider knock off, as well as taking certain gameplay elements like switching from sword and gun attacks during battle from Devil May Cry.
 According to them the whole game seemed like something one would expect to get from an amateur teenager game creator.
 They also noted that the game uses the overused "I'm the best there is" line.
-In Japan, where the PlayStation 3 and Xbox 360 versions were ported and published by Ubisoft on 30 April 2009, and the PC version by E Frontier on the following day, Famitsu gave the former two console versions each a score of two sevens and two sixes for a total of 26 out of 40.
+In Japan, Famitsu gave the console versions each a score of two sevens and two sixes for a total of 26 out of 40.

 The game was also mentioned in Zero Punctuation, when Graham Stark of LoadingReadyRun (as part of an Unskippable/Zero Punctuation crossover) made a brief negative review noting both the similarities to previous games God of War and Heavenly Sword as well as the use of female anatomy.
 It was also the subject of Unskippable the following week, making light of the game's stilted dialogue and confusing chronology in the opening cutscene.